 I joined the Australian Breastfeeding Association to hire a breast pump when I returned to work with my first.
 The pumping didn’t quite go to plan, but I did realise that ABA was a welcoming and flexible organisation that needed volunteers.

 As a working mum I thought my experiences might be of assistance to other mums, so off I went.
 It took a while but in 2009 I finally completed my training and became a trained breastfeeding counsellor.
-From then until 2019 I volunteered on the National Breastfeeding Helpline, been involved in a range of activities from group to national level, including training and mentoring new volunteers in the Association and two years on the Board.
+From then until 2019 I volunteered on the National Breastfeeding Helpline, been involved in a range of activities from group to national level, including training and mentoring new volunteers in the Association and two years serving as a director on the Board.